Color Theory Basics: The Essential Guide for Designers

 Color Bleeding

-High-saturation backgrounds can cause text edges to blur visually.
-Avoid thin white text on bright red backgrounds—this creates visual "bleeding" that reduces legibility.
+High-saturation backgrounds can make text edges bleed.
+Avoid thin white text on bright red backgrounds.

 The Era of Adaptive Color Systems